-She would later move to the deep south of Georgia.
+She currently lives in the deep south of Georgia.

 Robyn moved to Louisville after traveling with her husband on his career journey with a huge food manufacturer.
 It had required many moves throughout the US, so she was full of eclectic stories from the many diverse states they had lived in.
 With no children, she engaged in the arts and gardening along with participating in many activities within the community.
 A “serial learner”, she always found something to share with her gal pals and was our “go to” girl when we had questions or needed advice on something.
 Her home was more minimalist, due to the many moves, but was full of unique items she had picked up along their path to Kentucky.

 She would later go back to school in Alabama for a degree in horticulture and currently resides there.
 She and Scarlett renewed their friendship in 2017 and are co-authors on this project.

 Scarlett supported her husband in the move to Louisville, even though it would end her own career as a free-lance interior designer in Atlanta & Savannah.
-This was her first move away from the Georgia.
+This was her first move away from Georgia.
 In fact, upon arriving in Louisville in search of a new home, she made the comment that she had no idea Louisville was “up North” (after seeing a sign on the highway directing drivers to Cincinnati).
 She was not aware it was only an hour up the road… oh dear… Yankees.
 Having no children, she spent her time remodeling the home they purchased and was active in a local newcomer club for her social engagements.
 She was an avid collector of antiques and creative arts and helped in running many of the newcomer’s events in Louisville.

-She would later remarry and move to a “bedroom community” of Louisville, Bardstown, KY which is the Bourbon Capital of the World so, she and Robyn would stay life-long friends.
+She would remarry and move to a “bedroom community” of Louisville, Bardstown, KY which is the Bourbon Capital of the World so, she and Robyn would stay life-long friends.
 She is co-author of this endeavor.